fabianegli/singlecell_proteomics/README.md

 The effort to make this repository's code reproducible was carried out on MacOS 11.7.2.
 It has yet to be tested on other platforms.
 `conda-env-for-reproduction-on-MacOS1172.yaml` contains the exported conda environment - this file can be used to set up the environment exactly the same, but it will most probably not work if you use another OS than what generated it.

+While this repository holds all the information to reproduce the plots, there might still be subtle differences that escaped or that are outside my purview to change.